waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 to the system "/etc/rc.d/" directory prefixed with (rc.) - which stands for Run Command.
 In my SlackBuild script directory, I provide "rc.dispatcher" script to start the dispatcher.
-When you install your package, you will find a new file with the name "rc.dispatcher" in your "/etc/rc.d/" this script is almost ready to be used.
+When you install your package, you will find a new file with the name "rc.dispatcher" in your "/etc/rc.d/" this script is ready for use.

-No editing is required for "rc.dispatcher" script; just ensure that it is exectable.
+No editing is required for "rc.dispatcher" script; just ensure that it is executable.

 This script has been rewritten, it only calls "op_ctl.sh" script now.
-The "root" user can use it to start, stop and get status as follows:
+The "root" user switches to "overpass" user and can use it to start, stop and get status as follows:
 ```
  # /etc/rc.d/rc.dispatcher start
  # /etc/rc.d/rc.dispatcher stop